Oracle third-party support is:

 Why should Oracle customers review their licensing before switching to third-party support?

 Customers should review their Oracle licensing before switching to a third-party support provider.
-They may need to purchase additional licenses before they can do so.
+They may need to purchase additional licenses to do so.

 If they are found to be non-compliant with their Oracle licensing terms, they may be required to purchase rights to become compliant before switching to third-party support.